-Millions of people lost their jobs when the Covid-19 pandemic hit, and while the job market has started bouncing back in some areas, unemployment still remains high.
-There’s so much competition for open jobs that it’s more difficult than ever to get beyond the application stage to that critical interview.
+Millions of people lost their jobs when the Covid-19 pandemic hit, and while the job market started bouncing back in some areas, unemployment still remains high.
+There’s so much competition for open jobs that it’s more difficult than ever to stand out in the application stage to get to that critical interview.

 Maybe you’ve already updated your resume, found potential jobs, and started sending in applications.
 If you’re striking out, you’re not alone.
 But despite the disruption to the current job market, you can take some measures to make sure you stand out as an applicant.
 Companies are hiring, so the trick is to make your application stand out from the rest.

 How do you do that?
 We’ve put together some helpful strategies and “secret weapons” you can use to increase your chance of scoring an interview.

 Strategy #1 – Think Outside the Box When Applying

 Lately, hiring managers deal with a high volume of job applications, which means it’s even more challenging to stand out from the crowd.
 Make their job easy by thinking outside the box and doing something different that will grab their attention.
 Consider sending a short video or even a PowerPoint pitch deck instead of using a traditional cover letter.
 Thinking outside the box can take your application to the forefront quickly.

 Strategy #2 – Show, Don’t Just Tell, Your Skills